Fabricevladimir/simple-validator/README.md

 // result: { isValid: true, errors: [] }
 ```

-When validating a form, a [FormValidationResult](#FormValidationResult) object is returned.
+On the other hand, a [FormValidationResult](#FormValidationResult) object is returned when validating a form.
 It contains the validation results of all the individual properties.

 ```javascript
 const formSchema = {